Soft vs Hard Credit Checks in Canada: What You Need to Know

 While soft credit pulls don’t impact your score at all, hard credit pulls may affect your score to some extent.
 Though a single hard pull can negligibly lower your score, multiple hard pulls can exert pressure on your credit report.
 That’s where you need to be thoughtful when applying for different types of loans or mortgages.
 Also, there’s no need to give consent for soft credit checks, while you must provide consent to lenders for hard credit pulls.

 Many people like to check their personal credit score to assess their creditworthiness.
 Luckily, you can check it as many times as you want without worrying about its impact on your score.
 Remember, it’s considered a soft check.
-Besides, you can follow a couple of measures to ensure that your credit score is impacted to a minimum or negligible extent.
-Some of the measures include reviewing your credit score, keeping an eye on errors or frauds, taking advantage of rate shopping, and not applying for too many new loans at the same time.

-FAQs about a soft vs hard credit check in Canada
+FAQs about credit checks in Canada

 Does checking your credit score lower it?